hurr-son/geo-object-data-explorer/README.md

 **Note:** This project is a work in progress.

-### Features I would like to add

-- Query crop from map
-- Export labels + image chips for model training
-- Visualize inference on raster

 ## Overview

 Geo Object Data Explorer is a web application that allows users to visualize and explore geospatial data, particularly focused on detecting and displaying objects using image embeddings and similarity search.
 The application combines a Leaflet.js map interface with a backend powered by FastAPI and PyTorch models.